Niraj288/PfRL/README.md

 source ~/amber/bin/amber.sh

-### Just run for test
+## Just run for test (steps)

-Train the model for protein 1k43 copy 1k43.pdb in some folder
+1. Train the model for protein 1k43
+2. copy 1k43.pdb in some folder
-From that folder run
+3. From that folder run
-'python dqn.py'
+4. 'python dqn.py'

 ## Protein class description